Emission-intensive, trade-exposed industries (EITEs)

-In establishing the Climate Commitment Act (CCA), the Legislature recognized that certain industries face unique challenges in reducing their greenhouse gas (GHG) emissions in the early years of the Cap-and-Invest Program.
-The Legislature decided to give no-cost allowances to these “emissions-intensive, trade-exposed” industries, or “EITEs,” until at least 2034.
+In establishing the Climate Commitment Act (CCA), the Legislature recognized that certain industries face unique challenges in reducing their greenhouse gas emissions in the early years of the Cap-and-Invest Program.
+The Legislature decided to give no-cost allowances to these “emission-intensive, trade-exposed" industries, or “EITEs,” until at least 2034.

 What are EITEs?

 EITEs are important local industries that are mostly manufacturing facilities.
-They use high levels of energy and release large amounts of GHG emissions while also facing significant national or global competition for their products.
+They use high levels of energy and release large amounts of greenhouse gas emissions while also facing significant national or global competition for their products.

 About 40 facilities in Washington qualify as EITEs as set out in the CCA (RCW 70A.65.110).
 These facilities produce a variety of products, including paper, food, beverages, steel, aluminum, glass, cement, building materials, airplanes, semiconductors, fertilizer, and transportation fuels.